tamram/azure-docs-sdk-java/docs-ref-services/sql.md

 ### Example

-Create a SQL Database resource and restrict access to a range of IP addresses using a firewall rule with the management API.
+Create a SQL Database resource and restrict access to a range of IP addresses using a firewall rule.

 ```java
 SqlServer sqlServer = azure.sqlServers().define(sqlServerName)